 What is ENGAGe?

-Established in 2012, the European Network of Gynaecological Cancer Advocacy Groups is a network of European patient advocacy groups established by ESGO representing all gynaecological cancers particularly (ovary, endometrial, cervix, vulva and rare cancers).
+The European Network of Gynaecological Cancer Advocacy Groups (ENGAGe) is the ESGO network of European patient advocacy groups.
+It represents all gynaecological cancers (particularly ovarian, endometrial, cervical, vulvar, and rare cancers).

 Why is ENGAGe needed?